tlwilliams895/gis-devops/src/walkthroughs/elasticsearch/index.rst

 Elasticsearch is a powerful data storage system.
 Although Elasticsearch has some disadvantages that make it an unlikely candidate for a primary data storage solution, it's highly flexible, fast, and configurable searches make it an ideal choice as a secondary data storage solution.

 We have only scratched the surface on what Elasticsearch can do.
-In our next class we will learn how to work with Elasticsearch from within our Spring web applications.
+In our next class we will continue learning about Elasticsearch, and how to configure our Spring web applications to use Elasticsearch.

 To learn more check out the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/index.html>`_.